-- 603. Surgery.
+- 601. Control of Diseases of Cattle.
+(3-0).
+Credit 3.
+Etiology, epidemiology, immunology, preventive measures and management practices pertinent to disease in feedlot cattle.
+Prerequisites: Baccalaureate degree; approval of department head. - 603.
+Surgery.
 Credit 1 to 8 each semester.
 Special surgery of large animals.
 May be taken more than once but not to exceed 8 hours of credit toward a graduate degree.
 Prerequisite: D.V.M. degree. - 612.
-Diagnostic Medical Imaging.
+Diagnostic Radiology.
 Credit 2 or 3 each semester.
-Radiographic interpretation of domestic animals; film reading; use of special techniques; contrast media and diagnostic aids.
+Radiographic interpretation of domestic animals; film reading.
+Use of special techniques; contrast media and diagnostic aids.
 May not exceed 3 hours of credit toward a graduate degree.
 Prerequisite: D.V.M. degree. - 621.
 Reproductive Diseases of Female Domestic Animals.
 Credit 1 to 4.
 Diagnosis, treatment and control of diseases primarily affecting reproduction in female domestic animals.
 May be taken more than once but not to exceed 4 hours of credit toward a graduate degree.
 Prerequisite: D.V.M. degree. - 622.
 Andrology.
 Credit 1 to 4.
-Diagnosis, treatment and control of diseases primarily affecting reproduction in male domestic animals; evaluation of semen and its preparation for use by artificial insemination.
+Diagnosis, treatment and control of diseases primarily affecting reproduction in male domestic animals.
+Evaluation of semen and its preparation for use by artificial insemination.
 May be taken more than once but not to exceed 4 hours of credit toward a graduate degree.
 Prerequisite: D.V.M. degree. - 681.
 Seminar.
 (1-0).
 Credit 1.
 Current scientific work in medical and surgical fields in and related to large animal medicine and surgery.
 May be repeated for credit.
 Prerequisites: D.V.M. degree and approval of department head. - 685.
 Problems.
 Credit 1 to 8 each semester.
 Original investigations of problems in the field of large animal surgery, therapeutics or radiology.
 May be repeated for credit.
-Prerequisites: D.V.M. degree and approval of instructor.
+Prerequisites: D.V.M. degree and approval of instructor. - 691.
+Research.

-691. Research.
 Credit 1 or more each semester.
 Research for thesis.

-DEPARTMENT OF VETERINARY PATHOBIOLOGY
+DEPARTMENT OF VETERINARY MICROBIOLOGY AND PARASITOLOGY

-L. G. Adams, W. C. Barry, E. W. Collisson, T. M. Craig, B. L. Doughty, J. F. Edwards, T. A. Ficht, P. F. Frelier, D. L. Graham, R. A. Green, B. M. Hargis, F. C. Heck, D. H. Lewis, D. S. Linthicum, R. W. Loan, K. R. Pierce, W. K. Read (Interim Head), C. M. Scanlan, J. A. Shadduck, R. B. Simpson, R. Smith III, B. A. Sowa, G. Stoica, R. W. Storts, J. W. Templeton, I. R. Tizard, G. G. Wagner, B. R. Weeks, M. S. Whitney, J. D. Williams, J. E. Womack, G. N. Woode, C. R. Young
+W. C. Berry, E. W. Collisson, T. M. Craig, B. L. Doughty, A. K. Eugster, T. A. Ficht, D. L. Graham, B. M. Hargis, F. C. Heck, M. C. Kemp, D. H. Lewis, D. S. Linthicum, C. W. Livingston, Jr., R. W. Loan, B. Panigrahy, C. M. Scanlan, R. B. Simpson, J. P. Smith, Jr., I. R. Tizard\ (Head), G. G. Wagner\, J. D. Williams, G. N. Woode